cover

 }

-Therefore, if you want to know the equal of a certain type, you need to refer to the source code of the corresponding type.
-The comparison function of the corresponding type can be found through compiling SSA.
+So if you want to know the equal of a type, you need to read the source code of the corresponding type.
+You can find the comparison function of the corresponding type by compiling SSA.

-For example, the specific implementation of the equal function for interface can be seen under go/src/runtime/alg.go:
+The specific implementation of the equal function of the interface can be seen in [go/src/runtime/alg.go](https://github.com/golang/go/blob/41d8e61a6b9d8f9db912626eb2bbc535e929fefc/src/runtime/alg.go#L260).

 func efaceeq(t *_type, x, y unsafe.Pointer) bool {